Accrington: Accrington Pals

 One well-known association the town has is with the 'Accrington Pals', the nickname given to the smallest home town battalion of volunteers formed to fight in the First World War.
 The Pals battalions were a peculiarity of the 1914-18 war: Lord Kitchener, the Secretary of State for War, believed that it would help recruitment if friends and work-mates from the same town were able to join up and fight together.
 Strictly speaking, the 'Accrington Pals' battalion is properly known as the '11th East Lancashire Regiment': the nickname is a little misleading, since of the four 250-strong companies that made up the original battalion only one was composed of men from Accrington.
 The rest volunteered from other east Lancashire towns such as Burnley, Blackburn and Chorley.

 The Pals' first day of action, 1 July 1916, took place in Serre, near Montauban in the north of France.
 It was part of the 'Big Push' (later known as the Battle of the Somme) that was intended to force the German Army into a retreat from the Western Front, a line they had held since late 1914.
 The German defences in Serre were supposed to have been obliterated by sustained, heavy, British shelling during the preceding week; however, as the battalion advanced it met with fierce resistance.
-235 men were killed and a further 350 wounded — more than half of the battalion — within half an hour.
+235 men were killed and a further 350 wounded – more than half of the battalion – within half an hour.
 Similarly, desperate losses were suffered elsewhere on the front, in a disastrous day for the British Army (approximately 19,000 British soldiers were killed in a single day).

-Later in the year, the East Lancashire Regiment was rebuilt with new volunteers — in all, 865 Accrington men were killed during World War I. All of these names are recorded on a war memorial, an imposing white stone cenotaph, which stands in Oak Hill Park in the south of the town.
+Later in the year, the East Lancashire Regiment was rebuilt with new volunteers – in all, 865 Accrington men were killed during World War I. All of these names are recorded on a war memorial, an imposing white stone cenotaph, which stands in Oak Hill Park in the south of the town.
 The cenotaph also lists the names of 173 local fatalities from World War II.
 The trenches from which the Accrington Pals advanced on 1 July 1916 are still visible in John Copse west of the village of Serre, and there is a memorial there made of Accrington brick.

 After the war and until 1986, Accrington Corporation buses were painted in the regimental colours of red and blue with gold lining.
 The mudguards were painted black as a sign of mourning.
-The current Mayor of Accrington is Lance Sergeant Gary Archer of the Scots Guards.